EisenRa/SingleM_microbial_fraction_paper/code/SI_note2.md

 ```

 Most samples for these two bioprojects have very short insert sizes
-median = 92.
-These two outlier bioprojects have some of the highest STAT
+median = 92; mean = 94.0243902; +- 23.2929746.
+These two outlier
-values for all soil samples: median STAT for all soil samples = 6.12%,
+bioprojects have some of the highest STAT values for all soil samples:
-median for outlier bioprojects = 40.27%.
-These short insert sizes could
+median STAT for all soil samples = 6.12%, median for outlier bioprojects
-support the idea **2)** that STAT is misclassifying adapter sequences as
+= 40.27%.
+These short insert sizes could support the idea **2)** that
-bacterial, however, this is beyond the scope of exploring with this
+STAT is misclassifying adapter sequences as bacterial, however, this is
-dataset.
+beyond the scope of exploring with this dataset.

 These results support idea **1)**, that short insert sizes negatively
 impact SMF estimates, as we can see in the figure for samples that have